Skip to content

 State Management

-The BaseState struct provides thread-safe state management with history tracking.
+The BaseState struct provides thread-safe state management.

 type BaseState struct {